On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Infinite-horizon discrete-time LQ game with i/o/s dynamics and finite-horizon strategy

 \end{lemma}

-Lemma \ref{lm.convergence} shows that the limiting matrices of the coupled generalized discrete Riccati difference equations are exactly the feedback and cost matrices of an FNE in the infinite-horizon game.
-The first part of the lemma follows directly from the invertibility and convergence assumptions.
-The remaining part can be proved similarly to Theorem 3.2 of \cite{siam2024}.
-We provide the proof in Appendix \ref{Proof of Theorem}.
-This lemma serves as a preparation for the following main results.
+For completeness, the proof of Lemma~\ref{lm:convergence} is given in Appendix~\ref{app:Proof of Lemma}.
+Lemma~\ref{lm:convergence} shows that the limiting matrices of the discrete coupled Riccati difference equations are exactly the strategy and cost matrices of one of the FNEs in the infinite-horizon game.
+Recall that this paper allows for the possibility of multiple equilibria in the infinite-horizon game.
+We focus, however, exclusively on the unique FNE corresponding to the limiting matrices obtained from iterating~\eqref{eq:K} and~\eqref{eq:P}.

-\begin{theorem} Consider the infinite-horizon discrete-time LQ game with dynamics (\ref{isosystem}) and cost functions (\ref{costfun2}).
-Suppose that Assumption~\ref{converge assumption} holds.
-In the infinite-horizon game, suppose all players adopt finite-horizon strategies of the form $u^i_t(x_t) = K^{i*}_1(T_i) x_t$ for $t = 1, 2, \dots$, where each player $i \in \mathbb{N}$ uses an individual prediction horizon $T_i$ given exogenously, and $K^{i*}_1(T_i)$ denotes the first-stage feedback matrix of the unique FNE of the $T_i$-stage game.
-The resulting total cost for player $i$ under these finite-horizon strategies is denoted by $\widetilde{J}^i(x_1; T_1, \dots, T_N) \triangleq \widetilde{J}^i(x_1)$.
-Then we have